NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/common/service-install-output-and-backend.md

 2020-07-16 19:43:01.192  INFO 9103 --- [           main] skills.SpringBootApp                     : Started SpringBootApp in 20.159 seconds (JVM running for 21.368)
 ```

-Dashboard is now running on [http://localhost:8080](http://localhost:8080).
+The dashboard is now running on [http://localhost:8080](http://localhost:8080).
 It will prompt you to create a [Dashboard root account](/dashboard/user-guide/users.html#root).

 Well... that's it!

 :::tip Good to Know!
-Please note that ``skills-service``, by default, stores its data into an embedded in-memory H2 database.
+Please note that the ``skills-service``, by default, stores its data into an embedded in-memory H2 database.
 That data is ephemeral and will not persist between application restarts.
-While this is a great way to get started quickly
+While this is a great way to get started quickly,
 it is obviously not appropriate for a test or production installation.
-Please visit [Database Section](/dashboard/install-guide/database.html) to learn more.
+Please visit the [Database Section](/dashboard/install-guide/database.html) to learn more.
 :::

-Next step is to start ``java-backend-example`` service which:
+The next step is to start the ``java-backend-example`` service which:
 1. Populates ``skills-service`` with sample data
-1. Implements example [Authorization Endpoint](/skills-client/auth.html) that's required to run client components
+1. Implements an example [Authorization Endpoint](/skills-client/auth.html) that's required to run client components

 Download the latest ``java-backend-example`` from [skills-client-examples/releases](https://github.com/NationalSecurityAgency/skills-client-examples/releases)